lgiordani/postage/README.md

     pass
 ```

-since the aim of the producer is that of simplify sending messages to an exchange you can here specify a set of exchanges/key couples which will be used by default (more on this later).
+since the aim of the producer is that of simplify sending messages to an exchange you can here specify a set of exchanges/key couples (EKs) which will be used by default (more on this later).

 ``` python
 class LoggingProducer(messaging.GenericProducer):